September is Kentucky Storytelling Month

 Storytelling events are as varied as the people who produce them, so feel free to forge ahead creating whatever event you imagine.

-Here are two resources that could also feed your imagination and help you:
+Here is a resource that could also feed your imagination and help you:

 · Check out the Publications offered (left hand menu) on the Producers & Organizers Special Interest Group page of the National Storytelling Network website.